Elite Personal Finance is here to help you.

 We are big believers in taking advantage of the annual credit report — which you can do online, through AnnualCreditReport.com — because this is a free, government-authorized credit report that you are entitled to once a year.
 Further, we regularly advise our readers to space out their free credit report request so that they get a report from one of the three bureaus every four months.

 But we understand if that is not enough access to your credit report — and even more, we get the fact that you would like your credit score to go with it.
 In that case, there are some credit report products and services that we recommend from time to time.

 - How to Get Your FICO Score for FREE – Elite Personal Finance

-- Best Credit Report Site for 2018 – Elite Personal Finance
+- Best Credit Report Site 2019 – Elite Personal Finance

 Each is unique in its own right.
 It is really hard to find the perfect credit report and score site.
 The two are not always paired together; when you find a comprehensive offering, there is also no guarantee that it runs on a regular basis.
 Even in the list of companies that we reviewed, you won’t find any that offers monthly FICO scores and full credit reports without charging full price.